stoyky/stoyky.github.io/content/blog/gandcrab_analysis/index.md

 ## Conclusion

-GandCrab is a sophisticated piece of malware that throws multiple curveballs to hinder analysis.
-It was at the root of many newer versions of increasingly sophisticated malware versions, such as GandCrab v4, v5 and the Sodinokibi ransomware.
+GandCrab is a sophisticated piece of malware that is at the root of more advanced malware versions such as GandCrab v4, v5 and the Sodinokibi ransomware.
 Each and every version has been improved and hardened by its authors against reverse engineering.
 All in all, this was a great assignment and I learned a lot!
 I'm looking forward to dissecting more malware in the future :smile:!